 There are many moving parts when it comes to treating SIBO, and they all work together to heal and balance.

 SIBO Natural Treatment Therapies

 In my experience, diet is absolutely essential for treatment to be successful.
-The two diets I often recommend are the Specific Carbohydrate Diet (SCD) and Fermentable Oligo-, Di-, Monosaccharides And Polyols (FODMAPS).
-These diets are intended to starve out the bacteria, but not you (although it may feel that way at first glance).
+The two diets I often recommend Fermentable Oligo-, Di-, Monosaccharides And Polyols (FODMAPS).
+This diet are intended to “starve out” the bacteria, but not you (although it may feel that way at first glance).

 In addition to the diet, I recommend that people allow about 3-4 hours between meals.
 The idea behind this is to allow the migrating motor complex (the mechanism that causes a sweeping motion to occur in the small intestine during fasting states) to move food through your system and to avoid giving anything extra to the excess flora.

 Diet alone can reduce the number of bacteria significantly, although it may take a couple of years to do so.
 So, before jumping all in on the diet, consider working with a licensed health care provider.
 The timing of using this diet is important and in my practice, we aim to use therapeutic diets for the shortest period of time for our patients to experience benefits.

 Hydrochloric acid (HCl) is produced in the stomach and, along with aiding with digestion, it is a powerful antimicrobial.
 It is also necessary for liberating nutrients from your food so they can be absorbed by the body.

 SIBO is common in patients with pancreatic conditions, such as chronic pancreatitis.
 Because of this and the bacteria’s ability to interfere with bile, digestive enzymes can be a necessary part of therapy.

 In my clinic, I use Digest with my patients because it is a combination of HCl, pancreatic enzymes and bile acids, which help with absorption and create an environment where these bugs do not thrive.
 This is a good thing. 😉